ef4/fast-sourcemap-concat/README.md

 ---------------------

-We depend on mozilla's source-map library, but only to use their base64-vlq implementation, which is in turn based on the version on the Closure Compiler.
+We depend on mozilla's source-map library, but only to use their base64-vlq implementation, which is in turn based on the version in the Closure Compiler.

 We can concatenate much faster than source-map because we are